seedcase-project/team/.github/pull_request_template.md

 # Description

-These changes PURPOSE, because REASON.
+EXPLANATION

 Closes #

-This PR needs a quick/an in-depth review.
+Needs a quick/an in-depth review.

 ## Checklist